Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-While that geometric wallpaper or metallic paint finish is to die for, is it worth taking the risk?
-You could be making costly mistake and one you might not like once it’s up on your walls.
-The safe alternative is neutral paint but that’s pretty boring.
-If you’re a bit skittish about infusing your home with color and pattern take a hint from the pros and start small on the walls to build up your confidence.
+While that geometric wallpaper and metallic finish are to die for, are they worth the risk?
+You could be making a costly mistake and one you might not like once it’s up on your walls.
+The safe alternative is neutral wallpaper, but that’s pretty boring.
+If you’re a bit skittish about infusing your home with color and pattern, take a hint from the pros and start small on the walls to build up your confidence.

 Hang Wallpaper Where You’d Least Expect

-Here’s the perfect way to test the waters.
-Buy a single roll and cover a small area like the back wall of a bookcase, the inside of a closet or glass front kitchen cabinets.
+This is the perfect way to test the waters.
+Buy a single roll and cover a small area like the back wall of a bookcase, the inside of a closet, or the back walls of glass front kitchen cabinets.
 It will provide a harmless pop of color and will give you a chance to get used to the print.
 Another option is to cover a nook or niche to add a cozy feel to a room.

 Experiment with Color

-If you are tired of a neutral palette and want to go a little bolder test a few colors on your walls, choose your favorite and start by painting a hallway or powder room in a dramatic color like charcoal or dark blue.
-If you want a bit more pizzazz bring in fanciful throw pillows, art and accessories.
-As you become accustomed to color you can add bright accent walls to coordinate with your furnishings.
+If you are tired of a neutral palette and want to go a little bolder, test a few colors on your walls, choose your favorite, and start by painting a hallway or powder room in a dramatic color like charcoal or dark blue.
+Bring in fanciful throw pillows, art, and accessories if you want a bit more pizzazz.
+As you become accustomed to the color, you can add bright accent walls to coordinate with your furnishings.

-Dominate one wall with a huge piece of art.
+Dominate one wall with a massive piece of art.
 Here’s an opportunity to make a big statement in a living room without having to rely on extraneous paint or wallpaper.
 The key is this gorgeous oversize canvas of a blue agate stone.
-The extra large print livens up the space and keeps decorating costs down.
-Stunning blue plays against the neutral backdrop to strike the perfect balance between bold and serene.
+The extra-large print livens up the space and keeps decorating costs down.
+Stunning blue plays against the neutral backdrop strikes the perfect balance between bold and serene.

 Install Graphic Tile

-Open almost any home decor magazine or tune in to shows like Fixer Upper and you've probably seen fabulous encaustic cement tiles.
-These handcrafted tiles were originally designed as flooring but are now making their mark on walls from trendy bathrooms and dining rooms to kitchens and mudrooms across the country.
-Picture these graphic tiles installed as an eye-catching kitchen backsplash paired with crisp white cabinets and lime washed floors.
+Open almost any home decor magazine or tune in to shows like Fixer Upper, and you'll probably see fabulous encaustic cement tiles.
+These handcrafted tiles were initially designed as flooring but are now making their mark on walls, from trendy bathrooms and dining rooms to kitchens and mudrooms across the country.
+Picture these graphic tiles installed as an eye-catching kitchen backsplash paired with crisp white cabinets and lime-washed floors.

 Stencil a Wall

-Pick a coordinating background wall color and a contrasting paint.
+Pick a coordinating background wall color and contrasting paint.
 Either stipple with a stencil brush or make it fast and easy with a small foam roller.
-The overall design can be subdued by mixing glaze into the stencil paint or simply going with a strong, bold color.
+The overall design can be subdued by mixing glaze into the stencil paint or simply going with an intense, bold color.

 Stripe with Tape

-Start by painting a base color or simply use your original wall color to create a fun accent wall.
+Start by painting a base color, or simply use your original wall color to create a fun accent wall.
 Bring out washi tape to make stripes or geometrics.
 Create a large-scale pattern with metallic tape to span the entire wall for a high-end look.
-You can either hang art on the striped wall or let the stripes become an art statement of its own.
+You can either hang art on the striped wall or let the stripes become an art statement of their own.

 This creative technique gives the room a big punch by using a combination of wide and narrow vinyl tape.
-It’s an extremely unique design compared to painted stripes.
-If you get tired of the stripes, simply remove the tape and change the room's mood by using different tape color.
+It’s a highly unique design compared to painted stripes.
+If you get tired of the stripes, simply remove the tape and change the room's mood by using different tape colors.

-Oversize quilts, tapestries and antique rugs add textural character to your walls.
-It’s also great for sound insulation.
-If you’re in a condo or apartment it will help mute the sounds from your adjacent neighbor.
+Oversized quilts, tapestries, and antique rugs add textural character to your walls.
+They're also great for sound insulation.
+If you’re in a condo or apartment, they will help mute the sounds from your adjacent neighbor.
 Use easy clip rings to secure the textile onto a curtain rod so it won't damage the fabric.

 A wall hanging will create a stunning statement and visual interest in the space.
 To create a unified look, focus on the distinct colors within the weave.
-Make sure the colors within the fabric will coordinate with your existing wall color, upholstery, flooring and accessories.
+Make sure the colors within the fabric coordinate with your existing wall color, upholstery, flooring, and accessories.

 © 2019 Linda Chechar